Leftover sweet potatoes and ripe bananas come together to create these perfectly-textured and tasty, grain-free, muffins.

 - Preheat your oven to 350 °F. Line a muffin tin with paper liners or grease with oil.

 - In a bowl combine sweet potato, banana and almond butter; stir until smooth.

 - Next add the whole eggs, maple syrup and vanilla; stir until smooth.

-- Lastly mix in the coconut flour, protein powder, ground cinnamon, baking soda, sea salt and walnuts.
+- Lastly mix in the coconut flour, almond flour (or protein powder), ground cinnamon, baking soda, sea salt and walnuts.

-- Divide the batter evenly, filling each muffin well.
-Optional - top each muffin with a banana slice, chopped walnuts, sprinkle of coconut sugar and dash of cinnamon.
+- Divide the batter evenly, filling each of the 12 muffin wells about half full.
+Optional – top each muffin with a banana slice, chopped walnuts, chocolate chips, dash of cinnamon, etc.